jarredAwesome/CapPow/README.md

 This is a short plug-in I made for WooCommerce.
-It allows you to add a PoW captcha to Wordpress and WooCommerce.
+It allows you to add an invisable PoW captcha to Wordpress and WooCommerce.

 Requirements: